somnambulist-tech/phppm-phar/README.md

  * drupal-adapter
  * psr7-adapter

+Symfony has been pinned to the current stable 3.3.X branches.

 In addition the following additional bootstrappers are included:

- * `SymfonyFlex`
+ * `SymfonyFlexApp`

-   Generally bootstrapper for SF Flex based projects that can handle the change in Kernel naming and the new public folder. **Note:** Kernel discovery requires the usage of PSR-4 naming conventions in your project and that the standard `./src` folder is being used.
+   General bootstrapper for SF Flex based projects that can handle the change in Kernel naming and the new public folder. **Note:** Kernel discovery requires the usage of PSR-4 naming conventions in your project and that the standard `./src` folder is being used.
 If not found, `AppKernel` is used as a fallback.